 COVID-19 makes getting support a little more complicated, but support is still available.

-Our publication describes the emotional aspects of separating from your spouse during the pandemic and suggests ways you and your children can cope.
+This booklet describes the emotional aspects of separating from your spouse during the pandemic and suggests ways you and your children can cope.
 An extensive list of where to find support services is also included.

 Writing a separation agreement